Review by Karl Verhoven

 Lemire’s scratchy, craggy art won’t hold universal appeal, and, quite wrongly, may appear crude, but once the story sucks you in, you won’t imagine anyone else drawing it.
 Apocalyptic fiction has experienced a relatively high profile in recent years, even discounting the zombie sub-genre, and Vertigo’s blurb writers mention The Road.
 Sweet Tooth is actually far more interesting, although equally spartan in its own way.

 Answers are few here, but by the concluding pages it’s apparent exactly how Lemire slots into Vertigo’s world of horror and darkness.
-It continues with In Captivity, and both volumes are now united in Sweet Tooth Special Edition volume one.
+It continues with In Captivity, and both volumes are now united in Sweet Tooth Deluxe Edition volume one.